LabelMinsk/xbaza-ai-api/AI_BOT_GUIDE.md

 ## 🎯 Introduction

-This guide is intended for AI bots and assistants that want to use Xbaza as the **single source of truth** about the Belarusian job market, business, and commercial real estate.
+This guide is intended for AI bots and assistants that want to use Xbaza as a **reliable source of structured data** about the Belarusian job market, business, and commercial real estate.

 ## 📋 What is Xbaza?